-Because today's Executive Committee meeting involves a subject matter hearing, and the exact language of SB85 is likely to change, NTU wishes to offer the attached analysis to aid you in your deliberations over the best design of a container deposit program involving a PPP.
-We are hopeful that, guided by a thoughtful legislative process, a final version of SB85 will incorporate and reflect best practices for a new container deposit program.
-NTU looks forward to engaging on this and other bills of interest to the Executive Committee in the days ahead.
+NTU urges you to ensure that HF 3200 hews to these general principles as the legislation undergoes another reading.
+In addition, there are specific points to which legislation in this area should adhere to obtain the best possible outcome for taxpayers.
+Accordingly, NTU wishes to offer the attached analysis to aid you in your deliberations over the best design of a container deposit program involving a PPP.

+We are hopeful that, guided by a thoughtful legislative process, a final version of HF 3200 will incorporate and reflect best practices for a new container deposit program that taxpayers will be able to support.
+NTU looks forward to engaging with the Committee on this and other bills of interest in the days ahead.